Machiry/myown_typechecker/README.md

 Refer Docs for more details.

-Costom language (myown) is used.
+Costom imperative language (named myown) is used.
+Its a minimal subset of C.

 Refer docs/myown_grammer for grammer and tests for examples.

-Usage:
+## Usage
-	python main.py -f <file_to_be_typechecked>
+	python main.py -f file_to_be_typechecked

-Requirements:
+## Requirements:
+	>= Python 2.7
 	Python Package: ply